JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

  - zero patterns after the `\` could be allowed, however, there would be no use cases for this that aren't better covered by `-XMultiWayIf`.

- - `\case` could be deprecated, since all its use cases would be subsumed by `\of`, albeit with additional parentheses around patterns that consist of more than one token.
+ - `\case` could be deprecated, since all its use cases would be subsumed by `case`, albeit with additional parentheses around patterns that consist of more than one token.
 However, the discussion of this proposal has shown that such a deprecation would be a controversial change.

  - The `\case` functionality could be copied to a construct with a different keyword (e.g. `\cases` or `\mcase`), which can have multiple patterns which